alphagov/govuk-design-system/src/styles/images/index.md

 We’re looking for feedback about any of these areas:

 - how you use images to give information to users
 - examples of the types of images used in services
 - how you create and choose images to use in your service
 - how you implement images (for frontend performance)

+Give us your feedback and examples by [posting a comment on the ‘Images’ discussion on GitHub](https://github.com/alphagov/govuk-design-system-backlog/issues/70).

+- examples of the types of images used in services
+- how you create and choose images to use in your service
+- how you implement images (for frontend performance)